creatxrgithub/tiny-youtube-downloader/README.md

 # free your hands, but slow down. please.
 ## 403 usually cause download too fast, 429 430 usually cause download too many. it may need proxy to change ip.
+### it seems that it cannot catch miniget's 403 error.
 ```
 'use strict'